What is Veganism?

 Veganism is about treading more lightly in the world and reducing unnecessary suffering where we reasonably can.
 It fully acknowledges that living a life entirely free from harm is not possible, which is why the phrase “as far as is possible and practicable” is so important.

-Veganism doesn’t demand perfection.
-It asks for intention and effort.
+Veganism doesn’t demand perfection, it just asks for intention and effort.

 Veganism offers a practical way for many of us to reduce our contribution to animal exploitation.
 As vegans, we believe that animals have morally relevant interests of their own, including an interest in continuing to live.